dinothecat/helm/README.md

 It has release `.name`, `.namespace`, `version`, etc.

 `.Release.Name` is specified when you install the chart.
-For example `helm install my-release my-helm-chart`
+For example `helm install my-release my-helm-chart` (my-release is hte .Name)

 > `Release.Namespace`: Kubernetes namespace the release is installed in

-> `Release.IsInstall`: boolean indicated if it is an install operation
+> `Release.IsInstall`: boolean indicated if it's an install operation

-> `Release.IsUpgrade`: boolean indicated if it is an upgrade operation
+> `Release.IsUpgrade`: boolean indicated if it's an upgrade operation

 > `Release.Time`: time when the release was created or upgraded